 Caregivers of transplant recipients need to take care of themselves as well.
 We provide support for caregivers through support groups and individual appointments with social workers and pastors.

-The Patient & Caregiver Resource Manual that you will receive when you arrive in Seattle for transplant includes resources and suggestions that will help caregivers take care of themselves and other family members during this stressful and challenging time.
+The Patient & Caregiver Resource Manual you receive when you arrive in Seattle for transplant includes resources and suggestions that will help caregivers take care of themselves and other family members during this stressful and challenging time.

 Volunteer services for patients and families